 Data Science Scholars

 Stanford Data Science (SDS) is part of the university's Long Range Planning efforts and aims to make Stanford a data-enabled university.
-SDS works to weave data science into the fabric of the university so that we can most effectively respond to our most pressing societal and research challenges.
+SDS works to accelerate data-driven discoveries across the university so that we can most effectively respond to our most pressing societal and research challenges.
 Stanford Data Science Scholars play a pivotal role in developing a diverse community of researchers that are at the forefront of developing and applying modern data science methods to all fields of scholarship.

 Funding, benefits, and eligibility

 In order to be considered for this opportunity, candidates must be current PhD students who have finished their qualifying exams¹ and with at least two years left in their program in any of Stanford University’s Schools, departments, or research organizations.
 Scholars are provided with 50% of their compensation (RA'ship, salary, benefits and/or fees) over a two-year period beginning in the Fall Quarter of the year of admission.
 Funding for the second year is conditional upon the scholar’s adequate participation during the first year in line with the criteria for selection.

 These funds will not supplement current compensation, but rather will replace 50% of a Scholar's current compensation allowing for half of the scholar's time to be spent with SDS.
 A candidate’s advisor must sign off on this arrangement before finalizing.
 On a case-by-case basis, we will consider candidates who will be at Stanford for less than two years.